Authentication - Native API

 1. Getting an API Key

-To start using the Native RPC API, you need to get an API key.
+To start using the Blockdaemon RPC API, you need to get an API key.
 If you don't have one, you can get a free one by signing up for Blockdaemon.
 Once you have an API key, you can authenticate your requests.

 Need a Free API key?